Yaleksandrov/new_grokking_to_leetcode/src/pre-leetcode/list_taks.md

 ## 2. Accumulator Variables
 Learn how to keep track of values during iteration.
 These exercises build upon each other in complexity:

-- [ ] Calculate the Sum of an Array.
+- [X] Calculate the Sum of an Array.
 Write a function that calculates the sum of all elements in an array by accumulating the total as you iterate.

-- [ ] Find the Minimum and Maximum Elements Find the smallest and largest numbers in an array by updating minimum and maximum variables during iteration.
+- [X] Find the Minimum and Maximum Elements.
+Find the smallest and largest numbers in an array by updating minimum and maximum variables during iteration.

-Find the Indices of the Min and Max Elements

-In addition to finding the min and max values, keep track of their positions (indices) in the array.
+- [X] Find the Indices of the Min and Max Elements In addition to finding the min and max values, keep track of their positions (indices) in the array.

-Find the Two Smallest/Largest Elements Without Sorting

-Modify your approach to keep track of the two smallest and two largest elements during a single pass through the array.
+- [X] Find the Two Smallest/Largest Elements Without Sorting Modify your approach to keep track of the two smallest and two largest elements during a single pass through the array.

-Count Occurrences of a Specific Element
+- [X] Count Occurrences of a Specific Element.
 Count how many times a given element appears in the array by incrementing a counter whenever you encounter it.

-Count Occurrences of All Elements
+- [X] Count Occurrences of All Elements.
 Use a dictionary or map to count the number of times each unique element appears in the array during a single iteration.

-Find the Two Most Frequent Elements
+- [X] Find the Two Most Frequent Elements.
 Find the two elements that appear the most number of times in an array.

-Compute Prefix Sums
+### Compute Prefix Sums

-Create an array where each element at index i is the sum of all elements up to that index in the original array.
+- [X] Create an array where each element at index i is the sum of all elements up to that index in the original array.
 We call this array prefix sums array.

-Find the Sum of Elements in a Given Range

-Given a range (start and end indices), write a function that calculates the sum of elements within that range by iterating from the start to the end index and accumulating the sum.
+- [X] Find the Sum of Elements in a Given Range.Given a range (start and end indices), write a function that calculates the sum of elements within that range by iterating from the start to the end index and accumulating the sum.

-Efficient Range Sum Queries Using Prefix Sums

-After computing the prefix sums array, answer multiple range sum queries efficiently:
+- [ ] Efficient Range Sum Queries Using Prefix Sums After computing the prefix sums array, answer multiple range sum queries efficiently:
 Instead of summing elements for each query, use the prefix sums array to compute the sum of elements between indices i and j in constant time.
 Hint: The sum from index i to j can be calculated as prefix_sum[j] - prefix_sum[i - 1].
 This method requires understanding how to manipulate indices and handle edge cases when i is 0.

 ## 3. Recursion